Conservative Party of British Columbia: Social issues

 Political analysts have described the party as socially conservative, in contrast to the big tent social position of BC United.
-Rustad has often clashed on social issues with BC premier David Eby in the legislature.
+Rustad often clashed on social issues with BC premier David Eby in the legislature.
 Rustad accused Eby of being an "authoritarian socialist" in 2023, while in 2024, Eby accused the Conservatives of embodying "the worst traits of American populism".

-Rustad has said that under a BC Conservative government, access to abortion and contraception "will remain exactly as it is now."
+Rustad said that under a BC Conservative government, access to abortion and contraception "will remain exactly as it is now."

 The party opposes BC's Sexual Orientation and Gender Identity (SOGI) education policies and safe injection sites for drug users.
 The party proposes that people suffering from severe drug addiction be involuntarily committed to drug rehabilitation centres, and opposes the now rolled-back NDP drug decriminalization pilot program.
 It supports increased funding for law enforcement and justice reform measures to deal with repeat or violent offenders.